 The ACT writing component is not a part of this.
 It has its own total score (12 points) and only consists of English and Reading.
 This is known as an ELA score (English Language arts).
 The duration of the ACT writing component is 40 minutes and you are recommended to write over a page.

-As seen in the table before, there are various intakes for the ACT through 2021 and 2022.
-However, the challenge lies in picking the date that is most appropriate for you.
+As seen in the table below, there are various intakes for the ACT through 2023 to 2024.
+However, the challenge lies in picking the ACT test dates that is most appropriate for you.